bombasticSlacks/Aspirant/Game/Magic-Training.md

 #TODORedundant
 Your character has a basic understanding of ritual magic.

 When wielding a spell book, your character can aid in rituals of magic and operate magical structures and places of power using the ritual skill.
-Your knowledge also extends to ritual magic.
+Your [Knowledge](Knowledge) also extends to ritual magic.
 With further training, you could do specific magical acts of conjuration, divination, enchanting, or necromancy.

 #### Silent Channelling
-You do not need to speak to channel magic.
+You do not need to speak to [Channel](Channel) magic.

 #### Spell Sword
-You may use any martial or greater melee weapon as a focus for channelling magic.
+You may use any martial or greater melee weapon as a [Focus](Example-Gear#Focus).

 #### Still Channelling
-You do not need to move your hands to channel magic.
+You do not need to move your hands to [Channel](Channel).

 #### Vibe Casting
-When channelling magical energy and channel spells, you may count your RES as the same value as your FEL.
+When performing [Channel](Channel) skill tests, you may count your RES as the same value as your FEL.

 ---
 ### Advanced